 Overview

 Open new, high-level career options with our online Master of Engineering Management.
-Designed to meet the need for engineering managers in Aotearoa, you'll grow close connections with industry, and compliment your engineering expertise with new business management skills.
+Designed to meet the need for engineering managers in Aotearoa, you'll grow close connections with industry, and complement your engineering expertise with new business management skills.

 Through flexible, online learning you'll explore the ins and outs of project management, stakeholder engagement and sustainability, applying your integrated technical and business skills in a real-world, industry project.